Shawabty of Queen Maletasen

 Not On View

-This is a box of fragments of a shawabty of Queen Maletasen.
-When complete this type consists of the following: The female figure wears the queen’s vulture headdress over the tripartite wig.
-There are generally six horizontal lines of incised text encircling the body.
+This is a shawabty belonging to Queen Maletasen.
+The female figure wears the queen’s vulture headdress over the tripartite wig.
+There is one visible horizontal line of incised text encircling the body.
 The text is framed and there is a line up the center of the back.
 The text is painted black.
 This mummiform shape does not have a back pillar or base.
 The arms are not crossed, the hands are positioned right above left.
 In each hand the figure holds a hoe.
 In addition the left hand holds a cord to a seed bag which is slung over the left shoulder.
-The object was broken in about fifty pieces and is not mended.
+The object was broken in nine pieces and is not mended.
+The legs and feet are missing.
+The vulture head is broken.
+This figure is very fragmentary.

 The ancient Nubians included shawabtys in their tombs only in the Napatan Period, about 750–270 B.C.
 These funerary figurines are based on Egyptian shawabtys, but differ from them in many features of their iconography.
 For instance, the known Nubian examples are only from royal tombs.
 Also, they have unique texts, implements, and poses and are known to have the largest number of shawabtys included in one tomb.
 Their function, it is assumed, was the same as that of the Egyptian shawabty, namely to magically animate in the Afterlife in order to act as a proxy for the deceased when called upon to tend to field labor or other tasks.
 This expressed purpose was sometimes written on the shawabty itself in the form of a “Shawabty Spell,” of which versions of various lengths are known.
 Shorter shawabty inscriptions could also just identify the deceased by name and, when applicable, title(s).
 However, many shawabtys carry no text at all.
 The ideal number of such figurines to include in a tomb or burial seems to have varied during different time periods.